chinmaymahulikar/Walmart-Sales/README.md

-# Data Analysis of Walmart Sales using SQL
+# Data Analysis of Walmart Sales using mySQL

 ## Overview